vimtaai/mdss/README.md

 **MDSS** is a CSS stylesheet to render [Markdown](https://daringfireball.net/projects/markdown/syntax) documents beautifully both in browsers and in print.
 You can create your own separate builds for screen and print or a single build for both media.

-## :sparkles: New in Version 2

-- Reworked default design
-- Reworked configuration files
-- Reworked container classes
-- New container classes
-- Responsive behavior for columned layouts
-- Highlight.js classes are now default for syntax highlighting
-- Presets for different kinds of outputs (coming soon)
-- Slides are no longer a default media (moved to presets)
-- Reworked CLI tool
-- Cleaner code

 ## Features

 - Formatting HTML documents generated from Markdown
 - Fully customizable via variables, custom color palette
-- Responsive typography optimized for screens
+- Responsive typography and layout classes optimized for screens
-- Typography optimized for printing documents
+- Typography optimized and page settings for printing documents
-- Extra features that can be enabled or disabled
+- Optional extra features
-- Syntax highlighting support
+- Syntax highlighting support (with _[hightlight.js](https://highlightjs.org/)_ defaults)
 - Custom styles using pre-defined variables
 - Minified and uncompressed (development) builds
 - CLI tool for integration into other projects